-From April 2020, a new strategy was implemented for automatic fire alarms at commercial premises only, whereby we will no longer attend between the hours of 8am and 6pm.
-In quarter 1 this delivered cashable savings of £325 for on-call attendance in Bournemouth, Christchurch & Poole and 12 wholetime attendance hours saved.
+From April 2020, a new strategy was implemented for automatic fire alarms (AFAs) at commercial premises only whereby we will no longer attend between the hours of 8am and 6pm.
+The Bournemouth, Christchurch and Poole Group have attended 123 AFAs in non-domestic properties this quarter, this is a reduction of 24.2% on the same quarter in 2019-20.
+Looking at all associated mobilisations for the quarter this gives a cashable saving of £1,950 on our on-call costs and returns 75 hours to wholetime crews.